rooftops, church tower with trees in coimbra

 9. Visit Coimbra for the hidden gems

 I love discovering hidden gems.
 Those secret places almost always go undetected by most travellers.
 To my delight, I found some amazing ones!
-If you do too, add these to your Coimbra things to do list.

 • Biblioteca Joanina – the stunning 18th-century library can be found at the University of Coimbra.
 A beautiful baroque building with ornate decorations that houses a collection of over 300,000 books, some of which date back to the 16th century.